c4lliope/rfcs/038-resource-prototypes/proposal.md

 A `MessageResponse` must be emitted for all versions that have been destroyed.

-When a `delete` step is used in a build plan, each version emitted will be recorded as deleted by the build.

-These versions will be marked "deleted" and no longer be available for use in other builds.
+When a `delete` step is used in a build plan, each version emitted will be marked as "deleted" and no longer be available for use in other builds.

 ## Open Questions